SAP-samples/teched2025-AD160/README.md

-# Session ID - Session Title
+# AD160 - Get Hands-On with Joule: Boost Your SAP Build Development with AI

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called AD160 - Get Hands-On with Joule: Boost Your SAP Build Development with AI.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to

 ## Requirements